 Forecast-based early action

-The project is being led by the Overseas Development Institute (ODI) and the objective is to build evidence to support forecast-based early action.
+The project was led by the Overseas Development Institute (ODI) with an objective to build evidence to support forecast-based early action.

 Scoping phase

-The initial scoping phase will include a review of activities that constitute forecast-based early action and describe the range of mechanisms, which can be used to prepare internationally, regionally, nationally, and/or at community level in advance of weather-related hazards.
-Working examples will be identified of where early action is already being taken by a range of actors at local, national and regional levels and the evidence of the benefits and cost-effectiveness of such approaches will be reviewed.
+The initial scoping phase included a review of activities that constitute forecast-based early action and described the range of mechanisms, which can be used to prepare internationally, regionally, nationally, and/or at community level in advance of weather-related hazards.
+Working examples were identified of where early action is already being taken by a range of actors at local, national and regional levels and the evidence of the benefits and cost-effectiveness of such approaches will be reviewed.

 Design phase

-Following the scoping phase, three focal studies will proceed through a process of co-production, which will bring potential implementers of the early actions together with climate service providers to co-explore the services and processes needed to support forecast-based early action in that context.
-Once complete, focal studies will inform the production of detailed concept notes setting out evidenced and costed proposals for taking early action to scale which can be implemented by (for example) NGOs, donors and/or governments, depending on context.
+Following the scoping phase, three focal studies proceeded through a process of co-production, which brought potential implementers of the early actions together with climate service providers to co-explore the services and processes needed to support forecast-based early action in that context.
+Once complete, focal studies informed the production of detailed concept notes setting out evidenced and costed proposals for taking early action to scale which can be implemented by (for example) NGOs, donors and/or governments, depending on context.

 Key project documentation